emmercm/www/src/blog/_brew-old-versions.md

 brew tap-new homebrew/local
 ```

-Then, we'll copy a specific version of a formulae into our local tap:
+Then, we'll copy ("extract") a specific version of a formulae into our local tap:

 ```shell
 ```